 We recommend using the NetworkTopologyStrategy with three replicas in each data center to tolerate either the failure of a one node per replication group at a strong consistency level of LOCAL_QUORUM or multiple node failures per data center using consistency level ONE.

-We recommend using a master-slave setup that will guarantee an appropriate replication of data in case of failures.
+We recommend using a primary-replica setup that will guarantee an appropriate replication of data in case of failures.

 Network & Firewall